$\Lambda_b \to p, N^\ast(1535)$ Form Factors from QCD Light-Cone Sum Rules: Numerical analysis

 Some comments on the numerical results of the form factors obtained in Table.\ref{form factors at q0:proton} and Table.\ref{form factors at q0:Nstart} are in order: \begin{itemize} \item From the Table.\ref{form factors at q0:proton} and Table.\ref{form factors at q0:Nstart}, we can see that both for the $\Lambda_b \rightarrow p $ and $\Lambda_b \rightarrow N^*$ form factors, the form factor relations from heavy quark symmetry in Eq. (\ref{hqlimit}) hold.
 This result is natural in the LCSR with $\Lambda_b$-LCDAs, since we have taken the heavy quark limit in the definition of the $\Lambda_b$-LCDAs.
 To obtain the symmetry breaking effect, one must introduce the power suppressed contribution in HQET, which exceeds the scope of the present study.

-\item The results of the form factors based on QCDSR model, Exponential model, Free-parton model are consistent, while the results of the form factors based on Gegenbauer-1 model and Gegenbauer-2 model are significantly larger.
-This may indicate that Gegenbauer expansion of the LCDAs of $\Lambda_b$-baryon is not applicable to the $\Lambda_b$-baryon decays, since the light-quark inside the $\Lambda_b$ baryon are soft quarks, albeit that the evolution equation contains ERBL-like term.
+\item The results of the form factors based on QCDSR model, Exponential model, Free-parton model are consistent with each other, while the results of the form factors based on Gegenbauer-1 model and Gegenbauer-2 model are significantly larger.
+This may indicate that Gegenbauer expansion of the LCDAs of $\Lambda_b$-baryon is not applicable to the $\Lambda_b$-baryon decays, since the light-quarks inside the $\Lambda_b$ baryon are soft quarks, albeit that the evolution equation contains ERBL-like term.
 In our following calculations, we will not take advantage of the results from the Gegenbauer-1 model and Gegenbauer-2 model.

-\item The LP interpolating current can give rise to the unique leading power $\Lambda_b \rightarrow p$ form factor at SCET limit.
+\item The LP current can give rise to the unique leading power $\Lambda_b \rightarrow p$ form factor at SCET limit.
 The obtained results for the form factors $\xi(0)$ from various LCDAs-models of $\Lambda_b$ baryon read

 and these results are close to the form factors shown in Table.\ref{form factors at q0:proton} where the quark field is not replaced by the SCET field.
-Compared with the result from the Ioffe and tensor current, the result from LP current are much larger, which implies that the high power correction which has been picked up when the Ioffe current or tensor current being employed are of great importance.
-As for $\Lambda_b \rightarrow N^*$ form factors, the results from the LP interpolating current are extraordinarily large because of the normalization constants $\lambda_3^{N^*}$ is about four times smaller than $\lambda_3^{p}$.
+Compared with the results from the Ioffe and tensor current, the results from the LP current are much larger, which implies that the high power correction which has been picked up when the Ioffe current or tensor current being employed is of great importance.
+As for the $\Lambda_b \rightarrow N^*$ form factors, the results from the LP current are extraordinarily large because that the normalization constants $\lambda_3^{N^*}$ is about four times smaller than $\lambda_3^{p}$.
 It is worth noting that it is more difficult to identify the negative parity baryon $N^*$ on lattice than the nucleon.
 Therefore, the value of normalization constant $\lambda_3^{N^*}$ maybe is not as reliable as the proton normalization constant.